mockoon/mockoon.com/content/tutorials/getting-started.md

 This tutorial will show you how to install the desktop mocking application and set up your first mock API.

+> To learn more about API in general, head over to our [API guide](/tutorials/api-guide-what-are-api/)

 ## Step 1.
 Install the application

 Mockoon is available on the three major operating systems: Windows, macOS, and Linux.
 Visit the [download section on the homepage](/download/) to download the binary or installer for your operating system: